yleclanche/react-hot-loader-example/README.md

 An example of using react-hot-loader (v 3.x).
-Run the procject with
+Run the project with

 ```
-webpack-dev-server --hot --inline
+npm run dev
 ```